marcospqf/my_search_engine/README.md

-1. Download chilkat for osx and for linux.
-2. unzip and rename each folder to chilkat-linux and chilkat-osx
-3. to compile for osx, type make darwin and to compile for linux, type make linux
+1. to compile for osx, type make and to compile for linux, type make linux